Lost but not least! Ashford & Simpson – Stay Free (Warner Bros.)

 “God works in mysterious ways…” And so does the record industry!

 Nickolas Ashford and Valerie Simpson stand without a single doubt among the most prolific artists of their generation.
-Their name being associated to an impressive list of masterpieces.
+With their names being associated to an impressive list of masterpieces…

 As producers, they collaborated with Teddy Pendergrass, Gladys Knight & The Pips and Ullanda McCullough among others.